Meet NHPR's Reporters

 Sarah joined NHPR from Minnesota Public Radio, where she directed and produced Morning Edition.
 Prior to working at MPR, she was a producer for The Diane Rehm Show.
 She spent three years as a reporter and producer at Vermont Public Radio, working on the station’s one-hour talk program, Vermont Edition, and worked as news director at KBIA radio in Columbia, Missouri.

 Sarah also served as an assistant professor of journalism at the University of Missouri-Columbia.
 Read more about Sarah here.

-To read and listen to Todd's stories, click here.
+To read and listen to stories by Peter, click here.

 Before joining NHPR's news room, Michael worked for eight years at The Telegraph of Nashua, covering education and working as the metro editor.
 He started his career in journalism working as a reporter for the Derry News.

 Michael is a New Hampshire native, born and raised in Nashua.
 He studied journalism at Keene State College.

 To read and listen to Michael's reporting, click here.

 Brady's tenure at NHPR has included a little bit of everything since he joined the station in 2005.
 As NHPR’s webmaster, he led NHPR.org's expansion into an Edward R. Murrow award-winning platform for online discussions and multimedia content, and he launched many of NHPR’s Facebook pages and Twitter feeds.

 While serving as All Things Considered host for four years, he interviewed presidential hopefuls, authors, state lawmakers and other notable Granite Staters, while helping to add weekly segments such as Foodstuffs, Granite Geek and New England Snapshot.
 He’s guest hosted The Exchange, served as a frequent guest on Word of Mouth and helped to anchor NHPR’s election and primary night coverage.